 The path we’re taking in this world isn’t set in stone.

 Relax.
 Don’t rush things — Everything in life worth having takes time.
-Don’t rush, sit back and enjoy life.
-People my age are rushing to be successful like they have a countdown timer to beat.
+Don’t rush.
+Sit back and enjoy life.
+People my age rush to be successful like they have a countdown timer to beat.
 S-L-O-W DOWN.
 What’s meant for you will be waiting, even if you take your time.

-Love yourself more — You’re a pretty awesome person, even if you don’t acknowledge or see it.
-To others, you are cool, creative, intelligent, inspiring, and brave.
+Love yourself more — You’re pretty awesome, even if you don’t acknowledge or see it.
+You are cool, creative, intelligent, inspiring, and brave to others.
 They love you.
 They respect you.
-You deserve praise and that praise should be coming from your lips.
-Sure, others don’t like you for your opinions, stubbornness or even the sight of your face.
+You deserve praise, and that praise should be coming from your lips.
+Sure, others don’t like you for your opinions, stubbornness, or even the sight of your face.
 You’ve accomplished so much that the negative things they say about you are just noise in the background of your greatness.
 Own it or learn from it.
 You are not perfect, and that’s okay.

 Keep doing the things you love — You’ve learned you should work for money, not for passion.
-So you must find a passion that earns you money, and by money I mean lots of it.
-The good news is you’re doing it right now, you just have to be very good at it.
-Keep dreaming, keep doing, keep on learning.
+So you must find a passion that earns you money; by money, I mean lots of it.
+The good news is you’re doing it right now; you just have to be very good at it.
+Keep dreaming, keep doing, and keep on learning.

-Now it’s up to you to open up your ears, your mind, and your heart and listen to your own words of wisdom.
+Now it’s up to you to open up your ears, mind, and heart and listen to your own words of wisdom.

 Happy birthday, Nikkah!
-Things might not be quite what you want, but you can live your life the way you want it.
+Things might not be quite what you want, but you can live your life the way you want.